-On March 8, 2013, the Company acquired the rights in a 66 year ground lease to a property located at 695 University Avenue, Charlottetown, Prince Edward Island.
+On March 8, 2013, the Company acquired the QT Property, which is comprised of the rights in a 66 year ground lease to a property located at 695 University Avenue, Charlottetown, Prince Edward Island.
 The ground lease commenced May 1, 2006, and has two ten year options to renew.
 The property contains a building with approximately 4,500 square feet of gross leasable area, and is leased to a schedule I Canadian chartered bank.
 Prior to the acquisition of this property Company did not have any commercial operations.